Garfield County, Colorado: Education

-The county is also home to private schools, including Colorado Rocky Mountain School in Carbondale, St. Stephen Catholic School in Glenwood Springs, and Liberty Classical Academy in New Castle.
+The county is also home to private schools, including Colorado Rocky Mountain School (which has a Carbondale post office address), St. Stephen Catholic School in Glenwood Springs, and Liberty Classical Academy in New Castle.

 Higher education

 The county is home to multiple campuses of Colorado Mountain College, a community college serving much of western Colorado.
 CMC operates a flagship residential campus at Spring Valley, just south of Glenwood Springs.
 Additional branch campuses in Garfield County are located in Glenwood Springs, Rifle, and Carbondale.

 Economy

 Top employers

 As of its 2023 Annual Comprehensive Financial Report, Garfield County's top employers are: